 #4 Our spouse’s sin is the lesser debt.

 If we see our spouse’s sin against us as being a greater debt than our sin against God, we are like the man in Matthew 18:28 who after being forgiven a lifetime of debt, goes out and seizes the man who owed him significantly less and demanded: “Pay what you owe!”

 Jesus said it a different way in Luke 7:47, “the one who is forgiven little, loves little”.
 When we lose sight of the mercy God has lavished on us, we do not treat others with mercy.
 How much more humble might our interactions be if we constantly remind ourselves that we are the primary offender, the chief of sinners, the bigger debtor?
 We are the ungrateful, unmerciful fool of Matthew 18 if we exact “justice” from our spouse without regard for the mercy that has been shown to us.

 #5 When I react sinfully to my spouse because they (intentionally or unintentionally) interfere with my desire being met, my desire has become an idol.

-My desire is often harmless—even good and entirely justifiable— like an uncluttered countertop or an hour of peace and quiet.
+My desire is often harmless—even good and entirely justifiable— like an uncluttered counter top or an hour of peace and quiet.
 The problem arises when that goal, that thing I so dearly want, becomes the ONLY thing that matters.
-Suddenly I’m running my husband through, with biting words, irritable and criticising comments, or full blown anger and frustration.
+Suddenly I’m running my husband through with biting words, irritable and criticizing comments, or full blown anger and frustration.
 (I could just as easily apply this scenario to my children.)